BeaLena/Subject-Grounding/README.md

 # Subject-Grounding
-*Description: repository containing noise data and pipeline analysis for subject grounding, for the ISMRM Reproducibility Challenge 2024.*\
+*Description: repository containing noise data and pipeline analysis for subject grounding*.\
-*Name of the team: **Common Ground Finders**, Number of abstract to be replicated: **8200**.*\
 Reducing electromagnetic interference (EMI) is essential in order to utilise low-field point-of-care magnetic resonance imaging (MRI) devices in a variety of environments and under different noise conditions.
 A study conducted in Leiden, the Netherlands, demonstrated that subject grounding has the potential to minimize EMI and stabilise noise levels for low-field imaging (ISMRM 2024 abstract 8200 - additional data included in the Leiden folder).
 Consequently, it is crucial to replicate the aforementioned study and ascertain whether the EMI reduction can be achieved for a different body part, environment, and noise conditions.
 The team in Valencia, Spain, equipped with a low-field scanner analogous to the one in Leiden, has taken up this challenge and their results are included in this repository.

 ## Leiden experiments